 The 2018-19 season also marks Nakahara’s 11th season as music director of the South Carolina Philharmonic, and he is the director of orchestral studies at the University of Massachusetts Amherst.

-Known for his charismatic presence on and off the podium, innovative and audience-friendly programming skills, and thoughtful interpretations of both standard and contemporary repertoire, Nakahara featured in the League of American Orchestras' prestigious Bruno Walter National Conductor Preview in March 2005.
+Known for his charismatic presence on and off the podium, innovative and audience-friendly programming skills, and thoughtful interpretations of both standard and contemporary repertoire, Nakahara was featured in the League of American Orchestra’s prestigious Bruno Walter National Conductor Preview in March 2005.
 As a guest conductor, Nakahara will conduct the Stockton Symphony and the Spartanburg Philharmonic this season.
-Additional recent guest conducting engagements include appearances with the Buffalo Philharmonic, symphonies of Oregon, Jacksonville, Charleston, Chattanooga, Lansing, Peoria, and Green Bay, as well as with the Chicago Pro Musica.
-Recipient of the David Effron Conducting Fellowship at the Chautauqua Institution in 1999, he recently returned to guest conduct the Music School Festival Orchestra there.
+Additional guest conducting engagements include appearances with the Buffalo Philharmonic, symphonies of Oregon, Jacksonville, Charleston, Chattanooga, Lansing, Peoria, and Green Bay, as well as with Chicago Pro Musica.
+He was a recipient of the David Effron Conducting Fellowship at the Chautauqua Institution in 1999, and he has returned there to guest conduct the Music School Festival Orchestra.

 A native of Kagoshima, Japan, Nakahara holds degrees from Andrews University and the University of Cincinnati College-Conservatory of Music.
-He previously served as Associate Conductor of the Jacksonville Symphony Orchestra, Music Director of the Holland Symphony Orchestra (Michigan), and served on the faculty at Eastern Washington University and Andrews University.
+He previously served as associate conductor of the Jacksonville Symphony Orchestra, music director of the Holland Symphony Orchestra (MI), and served on the faculty at Eastern Washington University and Andrews University.

 Nakahara, his wife Lesley Hogg, and their cat Junichi reside in Northampton, MA.
 Stay in touch with Nakahara via Twitter and Instagram: @morihiko_naka